-JPMorgan Chase is the largest and most powerful bank in America, holding nearly $3 trillion in assets.
-Its unlikely competitor, U.S. Bancorp, takes seventh place.
+JPMorgan Chase is the largest and most powerful bank in America, holding nearly $4 trillion in assets.
+Its competitor, U.S. Bancorp, takes fifth place.
 But bigger doesn’t always mean better when it comes to where you’re looking to open an account.
 Both U.S. Bank and Chase Bank offer a long list of perks and benefits, but it’s important to find out which one best suits your needs.
-Here, we uncover the pros and cons of banking at giant Chase versus with consumer-oriented U.S. Bank.
+Here, we uncover the pros and cons of banking at Chase versus U.S. Bank.
+If you’re not sure where to keep your money, you can also consider working with a financial advisor who can help you create a financial plan and manage your assets.

 What to Know About Chase Bank

-You can easily waive the monthly account fee attached to several of the account options by either maintaining a minimum daily balance of $300, having at least one repeating automatic transfer of $25 or more from your personal Chase checking account, having an account owner younger than 18 years old or linking the account to a Chase Premier Plus Checking, Chase Premier Platinum Checking or Chase Private Client Checking account.
+You can easily waive the monthly account fee attached to several of the account options by either maintaining a minimum daily balance of $300, having at least one repeating automatic transfer of $25 or more from your personal Chase checking account, having an account owner younger than 18 years old or linking the account to a Chase Premier Plus Checking, Chase Sapphire Banking or Chase Private Client Checking account.

 U.S. Bank vs. Chase Bank: Fees